Skip to main content

 First Alert Smoke Alarm, Battery-Operated Detector with Test & Silence Button, SMI100, 1-Pack

-• ADVANCED SENSING TECH REDUCES NUISANCE ALARMS FOR SAFETY.
+• ADVANCED SENSING TECH REDUCES NUISANCE ALARMS FOR PEACE OF MIND.

-• FRONT ACCESS BATTERY COMPARTMENT FOR SIMPLE REPLACEMENTS.
+• FRONT ACCESS BATTERY COMPARTMENT ALLOWS FOR QUICK REPLACEMENTS.

 BUY & SAVE